kechan/KEJSONModel/README.md

  	NSLog(@"Status Description = %@", self.menu.status.localdesc);
  ```

-Then KEJSONModel can help you a bit!
+Then KEJSONModel can help you to do this quickly and efficiently!

 It basically combines the use of Objective C's powerful feature known as Key-Value Coding (KVC) and a bit of objective c runtime magic, to dramatically reduce
 the amount of boiler plate code you would need to write.
-This is inspired by features found in Core Data, as well as the web framework Ruby on Rails.

 ### Why do I even want to do that??
 If your app connects to a web service (such as Twitter), you will likely receive a response in JSON format, which can end